We're a community effort held together by a core of dedicated staff and board members.

 Sue has served on numerous local and national boards including SkiCarpool, Association of Bicycle and Pedestrian Professionals, America Bikes, and the Thunderhead Alliance.

-Archer Sully has been working on bikes since his long-vanished teenaged years, starting with turning Schwinn Sting-Rays into BMX bikes and choppers.
+Archer Sully, Earn-a-bike instructor, has been working on bikes since his long-vanished teenaged years, starting with turning Schwinn Sting-Rays into BMX bikes and choppers.
 A software engineer by training, as well as an amateur astronomer, he has been teaching people about many topics for most of his life.